 A good Bible dictionary is an invaluable resource for your personal Bible study and can go a long way in illuminating God’s word.
-Here are three ways you can easily use a dictionary in Bible+.
+Here are three ways you can easily use a dictionary in Olive Tree Bible App.

-The first way is through the Split Window and Resource Guide.
+The first way is through the Study Center Resource Guide.

-Open your favorite Bible translation in the main window and the Resource Guide in the Split Window.
+Open your favorite Bible translation in the main window and the Resource Guide in the Study Center.
 As you read through your Bible text, the Resource Guide searches through all the downloaded resources in your library to find related Bible study content.

-You’ll notice that the Resource Guide pulls related content from all of your downloaded resources.
-If you scroll down the Resource Guide results, you will see the section headings “People,” “Places,” and “Topics.”
-These headings give you the results of articles based on your downloaded resources.
+As you scroll down the Resource Guide results, you will see the section headings “People,” “Places,” and “Topics.”
+Under these headings are articles from your downloaded resources.

 Tap or click on the person/place/topic you want to learn more about.
-I chose “Canaan” in this example.
-Bible+ then brings you results from within the resources you have on your device.
-This is where you will find the Baker Compact Dictionary within the Resource Guide.
+In this example, we've chosen "Canaan" from the Baker Compact Bible Dictionary in the Articles section.

-The second way you can utilize a Bible dictionary is as a traditional dictionary in Bible+.
+The second way you can utilize a Bible dictionary is as a traditional dictionary in the Olive Tree Bible App.

-Select the dictionary from your library and simply Tap/Click the book title and look through the resource as you would a hard-copy dictionary.
+Select the dictionary from your Library to open it.
+Tap on the book title at the top of the screen and look through the resource as you would a hard-copy dictionary.

-The third way is to use the Bible+’s Lookup Feature.
+The third way is to use the Olive Tree Bible App's Lookup Feature.

-Tap and hold a word in the Bible text and an option menu bar will pop up.
-If you tap the “Lookup” button you’ll get “hits” from your resources on just that specific word.
-From here you can follow the same steps as you would in the resource guide option above.
+Tap and hold a word in the Bible text and a menu bar will pop up with various options.
+If you tap the “Lookup” button you’ll get results from your resources on just that specific word.
+From here, you can follow the same steps as you would in the Resource Guide option above.

-For this example I’ll choose the Theological Dictionary of the Old Testament.
-I can read the article in the popup window or tap the arrow in the upper left to send it to the split screen or main window to read further.
+For this example, I’ll choose the Theological Dictionary of the Old Testament.
+I can read the article in the pop-up window or tap the arrow in the upper left to send it to the Parallel or Main window to read further.